-During the past year many have struggled with keeping up with bills.
-Unable to work or cut back in hours, can definitely be a challenge.
+During the past year, many Canadians have been struggling to keep up with paying their bills on time if at all.
+Many people been unable to work due to business closures, illness, or their hours have been cut back, and this can definitely be a challenge.
 None of us expected this until the pandemic hit and changed the way ‘normal’ looks and feels.

 To add to our frustration, anyone who has missed a bill payment or two knows what it is like to get a call from a collection agency.
 Not a great feeling by any stretch.
 However, when you are in over your head in debt, those calls come from many different places, and collection agencies do not always follow the rules.

-Getting into too much debt is a tough place to be, not a life sentence.
+Getting into too much debt is a tough place to be, but it is not a life sentence.
 When you are ready to put a permanent end to harassing creditor calls, talk to one of our Licensed Insolvency Trustees at D. Thode & Associates.